DenizenScript/Denizen-For-Bukkit-Docs/source/index.rst

 parts of Denizen, how to use them, and how to find success in the endless ways to customize your server!

+Not sure where to start?
+No problem! :doc:`Click here
+<docs/getting-started/index>` to jump to the first official page of this guide
+and start reading.
+The bottom of each page will direct you to the next and previous pages of this guide.

 .. note::
   This guide largely assumes that you already have a Spigot server set up and ready to use.